-Before you can register an SMSF with the ATO, you need to establish a trust.
+The first step involved with setting up an SMSF and registering an SMSF with the ATO is establishing a trust.
 A trust is required to have the following:

-The trust deed sets out the rules and conditions under which the SMSF will operate, so it is vital to start with a well-drafted trust deed.
-It should be prepared by a qualified legal practitioner who understands superannuation law (and SMSFs in particular) and designed to give the trustees maximum control and flexibility.
-When the trust deed is found to be satisfactory, it should be executed by the trustee(s) according to the rules applying in their State.
+The trust deed sets out the rules and conditions under which the SMSF will operate, so it’s important to start with a well-drafted trust deed.
+It should be prepared by someone competent to do so, such as a legal practitioner or a recognised deed provider who understands superannuation law (and SMSFs in particular) and designed to give the trustees maximum control and flexibility.
+When the trust deed is complete, it should be executed by the trustee(s) according to the rules applying in their state.

 The trust deed: